germc/urx-sdk-ios/README.md

 Installation
 ------------
 **Step 1: Add the URXSearch Framework to your Project**:
 First, clone this repository.
-Then, drag and drop the URXSearch directory into the "Frameworks" directory of your project.
+Then, drag and drop the ``URXSearch.xcodeproj`` into the "Frameworks" directory of your project.

 **Step 2: Linking to URXSearch Binaries and Headers**: